Eddah Mutua received a Provost Action Grant in 2014 for her Internalizing Intercultural Communication project.

 Julie Peters was awarded the Communication and Theater Association of Minnesota's Outstanding Adjunct Teacher Award September 13, 2013.

-Tami Spry has been invited in November, 2013, to The Department of Women's Studies and Feminist Research at University of Western Ontario to do "By The Roots: Racing Class Gendering Age" a solo autoethnographic performance negotiating these embodied socialized categories.
+Tami Spry was invited in November, 2013, to The Department of Women's Studies and Feminist Research at University of Western Ontario to do "By The Roots: Racing Class Gendering Age" a solo autoethnographic performance negotiating these embodied socialized categories.

 Jennifer Tuder had her op-ed piece published in the September 4, 2013, issue of the Star Tribune.